core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ## The 'anydata'

-An anydata serves as a container for an arbitrary set of schema nodes that otherwise appear as normal YANG-modeled data.
-An anydata schema node instance is encoded using the same rules as a container, i.e., CBOR map.
+An anydata serves as a container for an arbitrary set of representation nodes that otherwise appear as normal YANG-modeled data.
+An anydata representation node instance is encoded using the same rules as a container, i.e., CBOR map.
 The requirement that anydata content can be modeled by YANG implies the following:

-* CBOR map keys of any inner schema nodes MUST be set to valid deltas or names.
+* CBOR map keys of any inner representation nodes MUST be set to valid deltas or names.

 * The CBOR array MUST contain either unique scalar values (as a leaf-list, see {{leaf-list}}), or maps (as a list, see {{list}}).

 * CBOR map values MUST follow the encoding rules of one of the datatypes listed in {{instance-encoding}}.

 The following example shows a possible use of an anydata.
-In this example, an anydata is used to define a schema node containing a notification event; this schema node can be part of a YANG list to create an event logger.
+In this example, an anydata is used to define a representation node containing a notification event; this representation node can be part of a YANG list to create an event logger.

 Definition example: